Phanrum/ECMM409-TSP/README.md

 `./tsp-coursework`

-will use the defaults as described below.
+will use the defaults as described below, create a `results` folder and output any graphs into that.

 ## Flags explained